luke-h1/anime-quotes-app/README.md

 ## TODO:
-  * fix styles with cards being displayed weird (use css grid) ✅
-  * refactor html
-  * refactor js  ✅
+   * refactor js with async await instead of .then() sytanx
-  * enable eslint ✅
+  * Implement infinite scroll
   * fix responsiveness on smaller screens
   * resize fonts
   * redeploy to vercel